srivenkateswaran6002/Event-Management-CRUD-App/README.md

 | PUT    | /api/events/:id/ | Update an event    |
 | DELETE | /api/events/:id/ | Delete an event    |

+Events are scoped per user using custom `get_queryset` logic to ensure users can only access their own events.

 ---

 ## Frontend Setup